 Any member of the Goucher community can nominate Goucher students who fit the criteria for any of the awards listed below.
-To be considered by the Student Leadership Award Selection Committee for one of the leadership awards, one brief letter (one or two paragraphs) of nomination from a member of the Goucher community must be submitted to Stacy Cooper Patterson, director of student engagement.
+To be considered by the Student Leadership Award Selection Committee for one of the leadership awards, one brief letter (one or two paragraphs) of nomination from a member of the Goucher community must be submitted to Stacy Cooper Patterson, Associate Dean of Students for Community Life.
 The letter should cite the award for which the student is being nominated, the strengths and leadership qualities of the nominee, one experience during which the nominee exemplified those attributes, and the nominee's commitment to the Goucher Community Principles.
 If you would like to nominate a student but are unsure for which award they are best suited, please submit the letter, and the committee will put them in the appropriate category.
 Nominations will be accepted via email as well as campus mail.
 Upon receipt of a nomination, the student will be asked to submit a résumé to Stacy Cooper Patterson.
 All student nominees are informed that their records of citizenship and GPA will be checked as a part of this process.

 Award Descriptions and Eligibility Requirements